Instagram Shadowban – 10 tips to avoid and recover

 Some users have said that taking 2-3 days off of Instagram has helped them lift their Instagram shadowban.
 If you decide to take a break, avoid posting, commenting, and even logging-into the app!

-After your 2-3 day break, you can start engaging with Instagram community again like you normally would.
-But remember to engage with them manually and caution and engage like you are being watched.
+After your 2-3 day break, you can start engaging with the Instagram community again like you normally would.
+But remember to engage with them by caution and engage like you are being watched by the app.

 3. Report your shadowban to Instagram